jlgore/architect-labs/high-availability/README.md

 ## Step 4: Create Launch Template

+The launch template defines how our EC2 instances will be configured.
+We'll:
+- Use the latest Amazon Linux 2023 AMI
+- Configure instance type and security groups
+- Set up a simple web server

 ```bash
 # Get the latest Amazon Linux 2023 AMI ID
 AMI_ID=$(aws ssm get-parameter \